Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Related Work

-{\bf PL Games.} PL conditions have been considered in min-max games.
-For example, \cite{nouiehed2019solving} assumed that $h_x(y) = - f(x, y)$ satisfies PL condition for any $x$, which is referred to as {\bf $y$-side PL condition}.
+PL conditions have been considered in min-max games.
+For example, \citet{nouiehed2019solving} assumed that $h_x(y) = - f(x, y)$ satisfies PL condition for any $x$, which is referred to as {\bf $y$-side PL condition}.
 The authors utilize the condition to design deterministic multi-step gradient descent ascent method for finding a first-order stationary point.
 In contrast, we consider the objective is strongly concave in terms of $y$, which is stronger than $y$-side pointwise PL condition.
-Recently, Liu et al.~\cite{liu2018fast} assume a PL condition for a NCSC formulation of deep AUC maximization, in which the PL condition is defined over the primal objective $P(x) = \max_{y\in Y}f(x, y)$, which is referred to as {\bf primal PL condition}.
-They established an iteration complexity of $O(1/\epsilon)$ for the primal objective gap convergence only.
+Recently, \citet{liu2018fast} assume a PL condition for a NCSC formulation of deep AUC maximization, in which the PL condition is defined over the primal objective $P(x) = \max_{y\in \mathcal{Y}}f(x, y)$, which is referred to as {\bf primal PL condition}.
+They established a stochastic first-order oracle call complexity of $O(1/\epsilon)$ for the primal objective gap convergence only.
 However, their algorithm and analysis are not applicable to a general NCSC problem without a special structure.
 In contrast, our algorithm is more generic and simpler as well, and we derive stronger convergence result in terms of the duality gap.
 In addition, our analysis is based on a novel Lyapunov function that consists of the primal objective gap and the duality gap of a regularized function, which allows us to establish the convergence of both the primal objective gap and the duality gap.